Renzo Rossellini (producer): Death of Roberto and birth of Gaumont Italy

-In 1977, when his father Roberto passed away, he takes care of the large Rossellini family and becomes President of Gaumont Italy, the newly formed Italian branch of French-based multinational Gaumont Film Company, which he will lead for seven years, until 1983.
+In 1977, when his father Roberto died, he takes care of the large Rossellini family and becomes President of Gaumont Italy, the newly formed Italian branch of French-based multinational Gaumont film company, which he will lead for seven years, until 1983.

 In 1978, due to the Aldo Moro Kidnapping, he is accused by the media to have foretold the kidnapping, live on Radio Città Futura, some two hours before it actually happened.
 Rossellini explained that, on the morning of the kidnapping while reviewing and commenting the press, he just advanced an inductive political hypothesis.
 He pointed out that, on the day in which the Italian Democratic Christian party was forming a government with the explicit back up of the Italian Communist Party, this new event would most certainly lead to an attack from the Red Brigades.

 In January 1979, a neofascist commando from the Nuclei Armati Rivoluzionari, assaults with automatic rifles and guns the headquarters of Radio Città Futura, wounding five women and setting fire to their offices and transmitters.
 This happened just as Renzo finished reading the morning press news.

 During his seven years as president of Gaumont Italy, he produced and distributed more than 100 movies, bringing some freshness to the Italian movie industry.

 He produced a few movies with a number of established and distinguished Italian directors like Federico Fellini, Mario Monicelli, Liliana Cavani, Marco Ferreri, Lina Wertmüller, Carlo Lizzani, Francesco Rosi, Michelangelo Antonioni and Marco Bellocchio.
 He also promotes new younger talents, such as Nanni Moretti.
 He encourages TV directors to try wide screen movies, as with Gianni Amelio.
 In 1984, he produced Francesca Comencini's first movie.

 Following the example of the French Gaumont, he builds a company encompassing movie industry's three main branches: production, distribution, and theaters.
 From 1979, with the help of French funds, Rossellini buys a part of ECI (Esercizi Cinematografici Italiani), the Italian State-owned movie theaters company, which was on the verge of bankruptcy.

 In 1980, while arguing about a new rise in ticket prices favored by Italian movie distributors, Rossellini proposes instead to increase the number of spectators, through introducing discounted prices for youth and elderly people, to the introduction of multiplex theaters, like in France and the United States.
 The facts follow the words, although much slower.
 During Rossellini's leadership of Gaumont Italy, in autumn 1982, the historical Fiamma theatre, in the center of Rome, is split in two screens of 800 and 250 seats respectively.
 Restructuring of the Odeon theater in Milan, another historical building, into eight screens proves to be much more difficult and lengthy.
 It begins in 1980 but will complete six years later, three years after Rossellini's resignation as president of Gaumont Italy.